mattgemmell/Jekyll-Multipage/README.markdown

 ## What is it?

-It's a Jekyll generator plugin that splits posts across multiple pages, with extensive configuration options.
+It's a Jekyll generator plugin that splits posts (or pages) across multiple sub-pages, with extensive configuration options.

 ## What are its requirements?